”Never interrupt your enemy when he is making a mistake.”

 7 interdictors down.
 Hoscian watched his information feed and the 3D holographic battlefield map.
 The red-marked interdiction area decreased significantly.

-a ”Ready my fleet's hyperdrives and set a course 40 degrees port side.”
+”Ready my fleet's hyperdrives and set a course 40 degrees port side.”

-a The warships of Hoscians strike groups engines burned as he began the manoeuvre.
+The warships of Hoscians strike groups engines burned as he began the manoeuvre.

-a ”Time it with arrival within heavy plasma battery range and keep them spooled.
+”Time it with arrival within heavy plasma battery range and keep them spooled.
 Request the magnet to shift our exit point to their flank the moment we enter hyperspace.”

 Hoscian smiled to himself as he waited.
 This was his purpose.
 He looked back at his memories as a teenager, aspiring to be a great military leader.
 It felt surreal that he was here now.
 And a great military commander he was.
 If only old ‘admiral’ Aldrag wasn’t in command over the rest of the fleet.
 He was inefficient, slow and more of a politician than a commander Hoscian thought.
 His death was expected, and with it, a promotion for Hoscian.
 Though this victory wouldn’t come at a loss.
 That damned Executor dreadnought would be lost in the process and Hoscian would have to command fleets of whatever he had at his disposal.
 Yet this disadvantage only stood to balance out his advantage, his mind.